How Psoriasis Can Increase Your Risk of Developing Other Health Conditions

 An estimated 30% or more people with psoriasis may develop psoriatic arthritis, for example.
 Your heart and mental well-being can be affected by having psoriasis as well.

-The Types of Health Conditions
+Types of Comorbidities

 A few health conditions that are common to psoriasis patients are listed below.
 It does not mean every patient with psoriasis will get these health problems, but the risk in getting them are higher than in a person without psoriasis.

-Research has shown there is an increased risk for heart disease in patients with psoriasis.
+Research has shown that there is an increased risk for heart disease in patients with psoriasis.
 This is especially true with severe psoriasis cases.
-The odds are very high for them to have a major cardiac problem arise and the risk for stroke is higher as well.
+The odds are high for them to have a major cardiac problem arise and the risk for stroke is higher as well.
 Lifestyle modifications, such as a low-fat diet and exercise, are highly encouraged to keep the inflammation at bay.
 The use of omega-3 supplements is a good option to help with controlling inflammation.
 Medications may be used to reduce the chance for the patient to have any cardiac issues.

 It is a vicious circle when it comes to psoriasis and mental well-being.
 The disease can bring on emotional distress for the people it afflicts.
-It can cause them to lose self-esteem and studies have shown that it can increase the risk for mood disorders like depression.
+It can cause them to lose self-esteem and studies have shown that it can increase the risk for mood disorders, like depression.
 One-fourth of psoriasis patients suffer from depression.
 Medicine and counseling can help address this disorder and alleviate its symptoms.